FORTIFIED Roofing at Lapeyre: Cost Guides by City

 Step 5: Certification Issued

 Once the evaluator confirms compliance, IBHS issues an official FORTIFIED designation certificate.
-This certificate is what you provide to your insurance company for the premium discount.
+This certificate is what you provide to your insurance company for carrier review.

 Timeline: For a typical roof replacement, the FORTIFIED certification process adds about 1-2 weeks to the overall project timeline.